jingxiangmo/create-ros-project/README.md

 [viper](https://github.com/spf13/viper) project.
 Cobra is a framework for making CLI apps and parsing out flags and arguments, and viper is a config file parser.

-## Roadmap

-#### 1. ROS installer and project creator

-  A [create react app](https://create-react-app.dev) like developer experience for installing ROS and setting up a ROS project.

-  **Goals**
-  - ROS installer that supports major ROS 1 and 2 distributions on Ubuntu and MacOS.
-  - ROS system level dependency management.
-  - Project templates.

-#### 2. Gather feedback and improve installer & creator

-Understand the ROS community needs and what could be improved.

-#### 3. Packages manager [TBD]

-A [Poetry](https://python-poetry.org) like developer experience for managing ROS packages.

-#### 4. Model replacements and environment [TBD]

-Make it easy to experiment and test out different perception, obstacle avoidance, and other machine learning models.

-## Supported ROS distributions

-We've chosen to initially support only ROS distros that haven't hit end of life, and won't by the end of the year:

-- ROS 2 Jazzy
-- ROS 2 Humble
-- ROS 2 Noetic

-Please file an issue or a PR if you're interested in supporting other ROS distributions

 ## Contribute